 In the 18th Century, Smallpox scars would get you a job.

 By having Smallpox scars it showed that you had already had Smallpox so employers didn’t have to worry about you getting it and taking time off work.

 Before 1913, you could legally mail a baby.

-Mailing children became a common practice in rural America as the price of postage for a child was cheaper than the price of child’s train or bus ticket.
+Mailing children became a common practice in rural America as the price of the postage for a child was cheaper than the price of a child’s train or bus ticket.